tobilg/coreos-setup/README.md

 # coreos-setup

-systemd unit files for Mesos on CoreOS setup.
+systemd unit files for Mesos on CoreOS setup as described at https://docs.mesosphere.com/tutorials/mesosphere-on-a-single-coreos-instance/